Amsterdam/GOB-BagExtract/README.md

 sh test.sh
 ```

-BagPrepare are triggered by the GOB-Workflow module.
-See the GOB-Workflow README for more details
+BagExtract are triggered by the [GOB-Workflow](https://github.com/Amsterdam/GOB-Workflow) module.
+See the GOB-Workflow README for more details.